luc-github/ESP3D-TFT/docs/WebDavService.md

 - 404 if the resource does not exist
 - 413 if the resource is a directory
 - 412 if the destination resource already exists and overwrite is false
+- 409 if overwrite is true and the destination and source are different types (file or directory)
 - 503 if any error accessing the local file system (e.g. access denied)
 - 500 if any error during the file creation
 - 507 if the file is too big for the targeted file system
+- 400 if source or destination is / or /sd or /fs, or try to /sd to /fs or /fs to /sd

 ## MOVE method
 The MOVE method is used to move the resource identified by the Request-URI to the destination URI.
 There is no merge of the destination resource and the source resource but the destination resource is overwritten/replaced if it already exists.
+Only move /fs to /fs and /sd to /sd

 The request has the following headers:
 - Destination is the path of the resource to create. to be used instead of the Request-URI if present.